tribixbite/moonshine/README.md

   ['Ever tried ever failed, no matter try again, fail again, fail better.']
   ```

-  * The first argument is the filename for an audio file, the second is the name of a moonshine model. `moonshine/tiny` and `moonshine/base` are the currently available models.
+The first argument is a path to an audio file and the second is the name of a Moonshine model. `moonshine/tiny` and `moonshine/base` are the currently available models.